umbraco/HacktoberfestActivityLog/README.md

 - Organizing Hacktoberfest events

 Contributions:
+- 2022-10-28 - Nurhak Kaya - Blog - [How to improve the availability and performance of a Umbraco v10+ website by storing 3rd party data in a database](https://nurhak-kaya.blogspot.com/2022/10/how-to-improve-availability-and.html) - How to improve the availability and performance of a Umbraco v10+ website by storing 3rd party data in a database
 - 2022-10-25 - Nurhak Kaya - Submitted article (Why you should upgrade your Umbraco v7 and v8 projects to the latest version of Umbraco v10) for [Skrift](https://skrift.io/)
 - 2022-10-25 - Nurhak Kaya - Submitted article (How I have upgraded my Umbraco v7 project to Umbraco v10) for [Skrift](https://skrift.io/)
 - 2022-10-22 - Bogdan Kosarevskyi - Submitted article for [Skrift](https://skrift.io/) (**Note from Mike**: verified but removed the details to not spoil the Skrift publication ;-))